 Passenger car drivers in Illinois share the road with large commercial trucks every day.
 Given their sheer size and weight, it’s easy to see why trucks are some of the most dangerous vehicles on the road when they are involved in accidents.
 When you combine a large semi-truck with a fatigued truck driver, the risk of accidents gets higher.

 Truck drivers often become fatigued because of the long hours that they spend on the road.
 It may surprise some people to know that truckers are legally allowed to drive for 11 consecutive hours.
-Truckers can follow this long workday as long as they did something else besides drive for the previous 10 hours.
+Truckers can follow this long workday as long as they did something else besides driving for the previous 10 hours.

 Even if a truck driver took 10 hours off in between shifts, the downtime may not have done much to reduce his fatigue.
 The unusual working hours that some truck drivers keep can make it difficult for them to sleep.
 For example, if a truck driver drove all night, it may be difficult for the driver to sleep all day.
 Some people can never adjust to night shifts.